OSU-HPCC/hpc-novice-first-draft/lessons/03-modules.md

 Modules
 =======
 >*Learning Objectives*
->*    Student be able to explain the basic function of a module and why modules are important on a high performance cluster.
+>*    Student will be able to explain the basic function of a module and why modules are important on a high performance cluster.
 >*    Student will be able to find out if the software s/he needs to use is installed on the cluster.
 >*    Student will be able to load the software that s/he needs in order to run his/her job using `module load`.
 >*    Student will be able to verify that the correct environment has been loaded using `module list`.